10 Occupational Therapy Scholarships to Help Pay for Grad School

 Don’t Forget to Check Your School for Scholarships

 Just like OT graduate programs, OTA programs may also offer scholarship options.
-Be sure to search your program’s website since admissions coordinators may not think to mention them.
+Be sure to search your program’s website since admissions coordinators may not always think to mention them.

 Some Tips for Applying to OT/OTA Scholarships